pnkraemer/probdiffeq/docs/examples/smoothing.md

 # collapse the backward models if we interpolated twice in a row,
 # which is equivalent to

 # is the remainder a preconditioning issue?
-Should be backward-marginalise with a preconditioner?
+?preconditioner

-# what happens if we accept-reject and then overstep very slightly and therefore immediately interpolate?
+# what happens if we accept-reject and then overstep
+# very slightly and therefore immediately interpolate?
 # Should this be possible?
 ```